The Wire is a daily current affairs program, broadcast exclusively on Community and Indigenous radio stations around

 Who supports The Wire?

-The two consortium stations – 2SER and 4EB – provide facilities, resources, management and co-ordination.
+The two managing stations – 2SER and 4EB – provide facilities, resources, management and co-ordination.

 CAAMA Radio makes the program available to all stations on its satellite network through rebroadcast.

 Produced with the assistance of the Department of Communications and the Arts via the Community Broadcasting Foundation.